-For almost fifty years, our thirst, desire, and need for coffee has been satisfied, in no small part, by Mr. Coffee.
+For almost fifty years, our thirst, desire, and need for coffee have been satisfied, in no small part, by Mr. Coffee.
 An American institution and as much a part of the national zeitgeist as apple pie and hamburgers, Mr. Coffee has been bringing caffeine into American homes since the early nineteen seventies.

-They’re part of who we are and have been promoted and publicized by everyone from Joe DiMaggio to long-standing Californian punk band, Lagwagon.
+They’re part of who we are and have been promoted and publicized by everyone from Joe DiMaggio to the long-standing Californian punk band, Lagwagon.
 If it wasn’t for Mr. Coffee, as bad as things can sometimes seem, they’d almost certainly be a whole lot worse.

 Founded in Cleveland in nineteen seventy by Vincent Marotta and Samuel Glazer, within two years the company had developed the first drip coffee maker that took the great taste of freshly brewed coffee from the diner into the American home.

 With a wave of their magical engineering wand, Mr. Coffee brought the days of disappointing, burnt tasting percolator coffee to an end and introduced America to a new era of great-tasting, readily available java that set the bar high for their competition.
 Mr. Coffee climbed to the top of America’s coffee mountain and carved their name in history.
 And they’ve been there ever since.

 Time and tide, as the fifteenth-century English poet Geoffrey Chaucer once said, wait for no man, and as both flow ever faster into an uncertain future, the world changed at an exponential rate, and Mr. Coffee, rather than fade into the background and become a footnote in the annals of American mythology, have risen to meet the challenges of the future head-on.